Homepage of the site 'What to do with your life?'

 What is collective happiness?

-The hermit's path
+The path of the hermit

-See also the question 'How to succeed in life?' which provides the method to follow.
+Then see the question 'How to succeed in life?' which provides the method to follow.

 New comment